syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pivot-table/EJ2_ASP.NETCORE/performance-best-practices.md

 {% endtabs %}
 {% endif %}

 To avoid this performance constraint, we recommend passing the input raw data along with pre-processed group field sets based on your grouping needs.
-For example, if your input raw data has a date field "Date" with the value "15/AUG/2019 03:41 PM" and you want to display it as the year and month alone, split out the date field as "Date_Year" = "15/AUG/2019" for the year and "Date_Month" = "15/AUG/2019" for the month.
+For example, if your input raw data has a date field "TimeLine" with the value "15/AUG/2019 03:41 PM" and you want to display it as the year and month alone, split out the date field as "TimeLine_Year" = "15/AUG/2019" for the year and "TimeLine_Month" = "15/AUG/2019" for the month.
 Further use the [e-formatsettings](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.PivotView.PivotViewFormatSetting.html) property to show these date fields with the chosen date format.
 Similarly, to group a number field, just alter its value based on your requirements (e.g., 1–5, 6–10).

 Here's an example below of configuring grouping in your input raw data and assigning it to the pivot table's data source.
-In the code below, the fields "Date_Year," "Date_Month," and "Id" are created and updated in the provided input raw data and have been specified for the date and number grouping.
+In the code below, the fields "TimeLine_Year," "TimeLine_Month," and "Id" are created and updated in the provided input raw data and have been specified for the date and number grouping.
 Additionally, the date formatting has been applied to these specified date group fields using the [e-formatsettings](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.PivotView.PivotViewFormatSetting.html).

 {% if page.publishingplatform == "aspnet-core" %}